Firehed/ProcessManager/README.md

+# Process Control Tools

+## Requirements
+* `posix` and `pcntl` extensions
+* PHP5.4+ (Uses modern syntax)
+* Basic knowledge of PHP on the command line

 # Daemon
 A really useful tool with a very boring name.
 Daemonize your PHP scripts with two lines of code.

-## Requirements
-* `posix` and `pcntl` extensions
-* PHP5 (Written and tested in 5.3, but any version >=5.0.0 should work)
-* Basic knowledge of PHP on the command line

 ## Usage
 Code: